scala/docs.scala-lang/sips/pending/_posts/2016-04-21-multiple-implicit-parameter-lists.md

 ## Motivation

 Currently, the implicit parameters of a function are limited to being placed in a single, final, parameter list of a function.
-This prevents later parameters from using dependant types of former ones, as this is only allowed between, but not inside a single parameter list.
+This prevents later parameters from using dependent types of former ones, as this is only allowed between, but not inside a single parameter list.

 This restriction also means that if you want to explicitly specify one of the implicit parameters you have to specify all of them by hand (or write `implicitly` in place of every other parameter that should be filled by the compiler).